Easy-Level Events

 Would it suit me?

 This workshop caters for adult learners or ‘returners’ who play flute, oboe, clarinet in B-flat, or bassoon.
-Tentative Tootlers is aimed primarily at those with a minimum of 8 notes or so, up to about Grade 3 level.
+A mini ‘adult beginner band’ just for woodwind, Tentative Tootlers is aimed primarily at those with a minimum of 8 notes or so, up to about Grade 3 level.
 Perhaps you’ve never played in any kind of group before, or you’ve tried an amateur band or orchestra, only to find yourself overwhelmed – so are looking for something slower-paced, with easier music and more individual attention and support.
 Tentative Tootlers is also ideal for those returning to their instrument after a long gap, who would like some easy-level group playing where there is no need to feel embarrassed by occasional squeaks or memory lapses about fingerings.

 What will we cover?